 New research explores potential Alzheimer’s causes and treatments

-Donanemab and Lecanemab, which have both been shown to be effective in delaying the emergence of symptoms for people in the early stages of Alzheimer’s disease, were approved for use in Australia last year by the Therapeutic Goods Administration.
+The Therapeutic Goods Administration recently approved Donanemab and Lecanemab, which have been shown to be effective in delaying cognitive decline in some people in the early stages of Alzheimer's disease.

 “Alzheimer’s disease is an incredibly complex condition and we need to be considering every possible angle and avenue to develop treatments,” Dr Alves said.